rapidsai/cudf/docs/source/10min.rst

 Boolean Indexing
 ~~~~~~~~~~~~~~~~~~~~~

-Selecting rows in a `Series` by direct boolean indexing, if there are no missing values.
+Selecting rows in a `Series` by direct Boolean indexing.

 .. ipython:: python

     print(df.b[df.b > 15])

-Selecting values from a DataFrame where a boolean condition is met, via the `query` API.
+Selecting values from a `DataFrame` where a Boolean condition is met, via the `query` API.

 .. ipython:: python